 William Banting’s Diet

 William Banting was an obese English undertaker that hit rock bottom when he couldn’t tie his shoes any longer.
 With the help of a physician, he managed to lose weight and improve health.

 In 1863, Banting published a thin book, called Letter on Corpulence, Addressed to the Public, where he explained how he did it.
 It became a huge hit, and is still being sold (150 years later!).

 He followed a strict diet that consisted of meat, vegetables, fruit, and dry white wine.
 And he was completely focused on avoiding beer, sugar, starch, milk and butter.

 In essence, William Banting’s method was all about limiting the amount of carbohydrates.
 It’s been a source of inspiration for many modern low-carb diets, including the Scarsdale diet.

 If you can’t lose weight by yourself, you can ask God for help.
 That was the idea that Presbyterian minister Charlie W Shedd launched in 1957 in his book Pray Your Weight Away.

-In a later book, he wrote that fat people are the only ones that can weigh their sins.
+In a later book, he wrote that fat person are the only ones that can weigh their sins.
 The thought goes back to early Christian beliefs that gluttony is a deadly sin.
 Sounds like a nice guy, huh?!

 Gayelord Hauser’s Celebrity Diet